-The Library may partner with other community agencies, organizations, educational and cultural institutions, or individuals to develop and present programs.
-Professional performers and presenters may be hired for Library programs.
-No program topics, speakers or resources will be excluded because of possible controversy.
-Programs may be held at the Library or off site.
+The library may partner with other community agencies, organizations, educational, and cultural institutions, or individuals, to develop and present programs.
+Professional performers and presenters may be hired for library programs.
+No program topics, speakers, or resources will be excluded because of possible controversy.
+Programs may be held at the library or other locations.

-Guided Library tours are available depending on staff scheduling.
-To increase the likelihood of staff availability to lead a tour, it is highly recommended that arrangements be made in advance in person, by telephone, by email or through the Library’s website form.
-The Library cannot guarantee that a guided tour will be possible without advance arrangements.
-Guided Library tours may be scheduled at any time during the year.
+Guided library tours are available depending on staff scheduling.
+To increase the likelihood of staff availability to lead a tour, it is highly recommended that arrangements be made in advance in person, by telephone, by email or through the library’s website form.
+The library cannot guarantee that a guided tour will be possible without advance arrangements.
+Guided library tours may be scheduled at any time during the year.
 Tour size will be dependent on staff scheduling and availability.
-Use of the meeting room will require prior arrangements and is dependent on its availability.